alexdwagner/alexdwagner.github.io/index.md

 * **[Art-archive](https://github.com/alexdwagner/art-archive):** A webapp that allows you to upload and store images of your artwork and research materials, and then view them in a gallery.
 Built with React, Typescript, Node.js, and Django.

-* **[Things That Should Exist](https://thingsthatshouldexist.substack.com/):** A newsletter about belonging, collective power, and a sort-of journal for things I've been working on. *[Read it here.](https://thingsthatshouldexist.substack.com/archive)*

 * **[CodeFriends](https://github.com/alexdwagner/code-friends):** A mentorship platform for developers.
 CodeFriends allows you to connect with mentors and peers who can help you learn to code, as well as navigate the process of finding a job.
 Built with React, Next.js, TailwindCSS.

+* **[Things That Should Exist](https://thingsthatshouldexist.substack.com/):** A newsletter about belonging, collective power, and a sort-of journal for things I've been working on. *[Read it here.](https://thingsthatshouldexist.substack.com/archive)*

 ---

-*I currently have bandwidth for new opportunities as a full-stack web developer.
+*I currently have bandwidth for new opportunities.
 Give me a shout below via the 'say hi to Alex' link in the footer.*